 Comments: It works faster than Bt and on a wider range of pests.

-Usage: Insecticide (for brown mite and red spider mite) and fungicide (for powdery mildew, rust and brown rot).
+Usage: Insecticide for mites including brown mite and red spider mite.
+It can also be used as a fungicide for powdery mildew, rust and brown rot.

 Where it comes from: It is sulphur in a soluble form

-How it works: It is a gut poison for the mites.
-It applies a protective barrier over the leaf surface which inhibits the fungal growth.
+How it works: It inhibits the mites’ ability to produce energy.
+It kills the fungal spores as well as providing a protective barrier over the leaf surface which inhibits the fungal growth.

-Application: Use as a foliar spray.
+Application: Follow manufacturer’s instructions.
+Not recommended on apricot, cucumber or raspberry.
+Use as a foliar spray.
 It is important to spray both the top and underside of leaves and right into the centre of the plant as mites hide everywhere.
 Not to be used when the ambient temperature is over 24 degrees C as it will burn the leaves.
 It also cannot be used within 3 weeks of an oil spray as the oil and sulphur will react and harm the plant.

-Comments: Because it is an acid there may be some concern that it could affect plants that prefer a higher pH.
-It will not affect the eggs of the brown mite or red spider mite.
+Comments: Because it is an acid there may be some concern that it could affect plants that prefer a more alkaline environment.
+It will not affect the eggs of the brown mite or red spider mite so repeat applications will be needed to break the reproductive cycle.